FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Can you lead a tour of Prospect Park?

-My Brooklyn 101 and Brooklyn 202 tours include a relatively brief visit to the park, but if you'd like a full tour of the park, please try Custom NYC Tours or Turnstile Tours.
+My Brooklyn 101 and Brooklyn 202 tours include a relatively brief visit to the park.
+My Park Slope tour also could include a brief visit.
+I could augment those brief visits somewhat, but if you'd like a full tour of the park, please try Custom NYC Tours or Turnstile Tours.

 What's a brownstone?
 How do we get a look at brownstone interiors?